-The Media Spokesperson will respond to all inquiries by the press, will write press releases, and will arrange press conferences.
-All requests for interviews by the media will be handled by the Media Spokesperson.
+The Vice President for Communications and External Affairs or his/her designee will respond to all inquiries by the press, will write press releases, and will arrange press conferences.
+All requests for interviews by the media will be handled by the Vice President for Communications and External Affairs or his/her designee.

-The Vice President for Student Services (as the Director of the Crisis Management Team) or the Media Spokesperson must pre-approve any staff or faculty communication with the press.
+The Vice President for Student Services (as the Director of the Crisis Management Team) or the Vice President for Communications and External Affairs must pre-approve any staff or faculty communication with the press, during the emergency reponse.